zmoog/zmoog.github.io/content/tils/inspect-a-github-token.md

 ShowPostNavLinks: false
 ---

-Sometimes you stuble upon a GitHub token you don't know from where it's coming, or who it belongs to.
+Sometimes, you stumble upon a GitHub token that you don't know where it's coming from or to whom it belongs.

 Here's how to discover the owner:

 ```sh
 export GITHUB_TOKEN="<your GitHub token goes here>"